RafaeLuisPrf/cogsi2526-1221322-1201623-1151352/PLS/CA6/README.md

 ![alt text](Images\part2\Branches.png)

-The following image shows the result of a successful webhook execution, where the last delivery was successful:
+The following image shows the result of a successful webhook execution, where the last delivery was successfull:

 ![alt text](Images\part2\webhookResult.png)